equinor/AzureKeyVaultExplorer/README.md

 There are 4 ways how you can make Vault Explorer to work with your vaults:

-1. In case Vault Explorer is not installed on the box, you may just run: `https://srnk.cc/ve?vault://[ENTER HERE YOUR VAULT NAME]`
-2. In case Vault Explorer already installed on the box, you can just hit Win+R type `vault://[ENTER HERE YOUR VAULT NAME]` and hit Enter
+1. In case Vault Explorer already installed on the box, you can just hit Win+R type `vault://[ENTER HERE YOUR VAULT NAME]` and hit Enter
     * Note: The above two methods do **NOT** allow for alternative account login
-3. Run Vault Explorer, open vault combo box, select last item "Pick vault from subscription..."
+1. Run Vault Explorer, open vault combo box, select last item "Pick vault from subscription..."
-4. Below is *the recommended way*, as it gives you a full control around vaults, aliases, access and secret kinds.
+1. Below is *the recommended way*, as it gives you a full control around vaults, aliases, access and secret kinds.
 Just complete the below fairly easy manual steps *once*:

 * Run Vault Explorer